Josue-Crandall/ProjectDemo-FifthYear/README.md

 <a name="5"></a>
 ### Client

-The client is a set of microservices: an encryption proxy, a chat logic process, and a UI.\
+The client is an encrypting proxy binary, and a UI.\
-\
-A pecularity with the chat logic implementation is that it maintains files at runtime which\
-constitute the state of the chat program, decoupling it extensively from the UI.\
+// The prior version separated out the chat logic from the UI.\
+// For a simple chat program the duplication did not turn out to be worth the added complexity.\
 \
 The encryption proxy has three end-to-end encrypting modes that it can perform, and it can\
 perform any number of them at the same time, depending on configuration.